ilovelili/sumoproto/README.md

 In its current state, the swarm will:

 - Subscribe to the Broker Gateway
+- Pull out market data
-- Pull out USDJPY ticker data
+- Pull out position data
 - Publish onto the NATS queue
-- Be received by the tickRecorder service
+- Be received by the subscriber services
 - Write the data point into InfluxDB

 ### Micro Web Console